top of page

 Thinking (T) vs. Feeling (F):

-How individuals make decisions.
+How individuals approach decision-making.

-Thinking types prioritize logic, objectivity, and consistency.
+• Thinking types prioritize logic, objectivity, and analytical consistency.

 The 16 MBTI® Personality Types